Prerequisite Coursework from a Regionally Accredited College or University Include:

-- Bachelor’s Degree: A Bachelor’s degree in chemistry, biological science, or medical laboratory science:
+- Bachelor’s Degree: A Bachelor’s degree in chemistry, biological science, or medical laboratory science with the following courses:

-- Chemistry: A minimum of 16 semester hours acceptable toward a major in chemistry or medical technology to include one full academic year of general chemistry with laboratory and two semesters in organic chemistry or biochemistry with laboratory.
+- Chemistry: A minimum of 16 semester hours acceptable toward a major in chemistry to include two semesters of general chemistry with laboratory and two semesters in organic chemistry with laboratory.
+One semester organic chemistry with laboratory may be replaced with one semester biochemistry with laboratory.
 Survey and introductory courses are not acceptable.
-Additional recommended courses include quantitative analysis, clinical chemistry and instrumental analysis, or
+Additional recommended courses include quantitative analysis, clinical chemistry and instrumental analysis, and

-- Medical Laboratory Technology: A minimum of 24 semester hours of medical laboratory technology courses, or
+- Medical Laboratory Technology/Science: A minimum of 24 semester hours of medical laboratory technology courses to include Clinical Chemistry, Clinical Hematology, Clinical Immunology/Serology, Clinical Immunohematology and Clinical Microbiology, or

-- Other Science Degree: A minimum of 24 semester hours of science courses that include 6 semester hours of chemistry, 6 semester hours of biology, and 12 semester hours of courses in chemistry, biology or medical laboratory science.
+- Other Science Degree: A minimum of 32 semester hours of science courses that include 16 semester hours of chemistry, and 16 semester hours of biology.
 Not all Bachelor’s degrees qualify.
+Applicants that do not have Bachelor of Science degrees in Chemistry, Biology or related field are subject to review by the Florida Board of Laboratory Personnel.

 - Mathematics: For all degree paths, a minimum of one course in college level mathematics to include algebra, trigonometry and/or calculus.
 Minimum requirements are met by courses recognized as prerequisites for admission to physics courses.